lightap/wlroots-0.19.0-rc3/docs/architecture.md

-Backends are responsible for exposing input devices and output devices. wlroots provides DRM and libinput backends to directly drive physical devices, Wayland and X11 backends to run nested inside another compositor, and a headless backend.
+Backends are responsible for exposing input devices and output devices. wlroots provides DRM and libinput backends to directly drive physical devices, Wayland and RDP backends to run nested inside another compositor, and a headless backend.
 A special "multi" backend is used to combine together multiple backends, for instance DRM and libinput.
 Compositors can also implement their own custom backends if they have special needs.